 These fields of study are investigated by the division's two departments, the Department of Biology and the Department of Public Health Sciences.
 Students majoring in these subjects will be prepared for careers in a variety of fields in biomedical sciences, public health, and the life sciences.
 Students also may continue their studies by seeking advanced degrees in medical or other professional schools, or in graduate school.
 Faculty members in the division are involved in research projects in various fields of biology and public health.
 They bring their research expertise into the classroom, and also bring students into the field and laboratory to participate with them in their investigations.
-The Division of Biological and Public Health Sciences is committed to preparing its students and its faculty to assume roles of leadership and service in a global society.
+The Division of Biological and Public Health Sciences is committed to preparing its students to assume roles of leadership and service in a global society.

 The Division of Biological and Public Health Sciences offers the following degree programs.
-Students working on the B.S. in Biology can opt for a "premedical" designation.

 B.A. in Biology

 B.S. in Biology

 B.S. in Biology Dual Degree program in Biomedical Engineering (in conjunction with the Division of Mathematical and Physical Sciences)

 B.S. in Biology Education (in conjunction with the Division of Education and Counseling)

 B.S. in Biology Premed

 B.S. in Public Health Sciences